A group of villagers

 What will you be doing in Ecuador?

-• You will visit places you won't believe exist.
+- You will be at places you won't believe exist.

 Daily Activities